AmSmart/FoodAI/README.md

 - This is just the First Iteration
 - Adding More Food classes
-- Diet Advice from Nutritionist
+- Diet Advice from professional utritionist
 - Improve UI
 - Recommendation can  be based on Food Quantity
 - Diet recommendation can be based on the type of malnutrition